areif-dev/genbinticket/plan.md

 - [x] Add sorting functionality
 - [x] Fix ean13 to_upca_string functionality
 - [x] If multiple upcs exist for a product, take the last one because that is most likely to be the most up to date
+- [ ] Add harnesses to fetch product info from vendors
+- [ ] Prompt the user for sorting options by default